Monday, November 3, 2008

 Words fail me

 This was the scene at the musicians' union (Local 47) in Hollywood at about 6:45 tonight.
 Of course when I went in to the rehearsal room and told my bandmates about it, I got a chorus of blank stares.
-Bastards. ;-)
+Sheesh.

 Monday, October 27, 2008